 --------

-This final episode of the year was recorded live in front of an audience of our supporters.
-Thank you for listening to The Europeans in 2024!
-If you enjoy our podcasts, we'd love it if you'd consider supporting our work into 2025.
-You can chip in to help us cover the weekly research and production of the show at patreon.com/europeanspodcast (many currencies are available), and even gift a donation to a super fan of The Europeans here.
+Thanks so much for listening.
+If you enjoy our podcasts, we'd love it if you'd consider supporting our work.
+You can chip in to help us cover the weekly research and production of The Europeans at patreon.com/europeanspodcast (many currencies are available), or gift a donation to a super fan here.
+We'd also love it if you could tell two friends about this podcast!

 Mixing and mastering: Wojciech Oleksiak